contentpass/react-native-contentpass/README.md

 - `planId` - The ID of the plan you want to check the user's subscription status against (ask Contentpass team for details)
 - `issuer` - The OAuth 2.0 server URL (e.g. `https://my.contentpass.net`)
 - `redirectUrl` - the redirect URL of your app to which the OAuth2 server will redirect after the authentication
+- `samplingRate` - Optional: The rate at which the SDK will send impression events for unauthenticated users.
+Default is 0.05 (5%)
+- `logLevel` - Optional: The log level for the SDK.
+By default logger is disabled.
+Possible values are 'info', 'warn', 'error' and 'debug'

 ```jsx